 Sedation dentistry may be something to consider if you and Dr. K decide it is necessary and appropriate for your child’s age, individual circumstances, and specific dental procedure.
-Caring Tree Children’s Dentistry offers the options of nitrous oxide, oral sedation, or IV sedation.
+Caring Tree Children’s Dentistry offers the options of N2O (laughing gas), oral sedation, or IV sedation.
 Dr. K will explain all the potential benefits and risks before you choose sedation for your child.

 A common misconception about sedation dentistry is that it means putting a kid in the dental chair and making them completely unconscious, but there are different types and levels of sedation, and the ones offered by Caring Tree Children’s Dentistry are conscious sedation.
 It is recommended that parents exercise extreme caution when considering sedation for a child under three years old.

 Pediatric dentists train for 2-3 additional years to learn safe sedation techniques.
 Sedation can alleviate general agitation in kids while enhancing feelings of contentment, which is particularly helpful with special needs children.

 Sedation may be recommended for children with difficulty staying still, elevated stress levels, strong gag reflex, or other factors that prevent them from getting the care they need easily.

 Conscious sedation is the most commonly used type for pediatric patients because they remain alert enough to respond to verbal cues.
 Kids usually return to their usual selves within six hours of conscious sedation depending on how it was administered.

 Dr. K can work with you to decide if sedation dentistry is appropriate for your individual child and their situation.